 Previously, Dr. Kaelin served for 10 years as the Medical Director of Brain Injury Rehabilitation at the Hook Institute in Indianapolis, where he managed patients with neurological trauma.

 Dr. Kaelin is a native of Louisville, Kentucky, where he currently lives with his wife and their three children.
 Dr. Kaelin enjoys coaching sports and traveling in his leisure time.

 Assistant Professor, Department of Neurosurgery

-Director, Skull Base Program
+Director, Pituitary and Skull Base Program

 Aristotle University of Thessaloniki, Greece, M.D.; Neurosurgical Residency Training at General Hospital of Athens “G. Gennimatas”, Greece; Minimal invasive and Endoscopic Neurosurgery Fellow at UMC St Radboud, Nijmegen, The Netherlands; Endoscopic and Open Skull Base Surgery Fellow at University of Pittsburgh Medical Center, Pittsburgh, PA.

 Dr. Koutourousiou specializes in endoscopic endonasal approach (EEA) and open skull base surgery, pituitary tumors, skull base tumors, minimally invasive neurosurgery.